rhdtownsend/msg/docs/source/user-guide/fortran-walkthrough.rst

 * The `use forum_m` statement provides access to the :git:`Fortran Utility Module (ForUM) <rhdtownsend/forum/>`.
 For the purposes of the demo program, this module defines the `RD` kind type parameter for double precision real variables.

-* The `use msg_m` statement provides access to the MSG Fortran interface
+* The `use fmsg_m` statement provides access to the MSG high-level Fortran interface.

 * Because Fortran doesn't have `dict` datatypes, the atmosphere parameters must be passed to MSG as a plain array (here, stored in